What Is the Best Paper Trading Platform ? Top Picks for 2025

 Webull’s dashboard is easy to use and customize as you see fit—it feels intuitive to control and change the layout.
 You can drag and drop any elements or windows to get the exact setup that you’d like, and even though the initial setup to get a demo is slightly confusing, it’s one of the more user-friendly dashboards.

 It’s a smooth experience to use the platform – as is placing a trade, which is possible from the charts.
-There are plenty of tools to choose from and there’s a healthy range of indicators and technical analysis tools for both beginner and intermediate investors.
+There are plenty of tools to choose from, and there’s a healthy range of indicators and technical analysis tools for both beginner and intermediate investors.

 Read our full Webull paper trading simulator review >